karlorz/php-starter/README.md

 ## Usage

+### Composer

 Instead of the boring previous commands, just do :

 - `composer create-project sebsept/composer-starter:dev-main my-new-project`
 - `cd my-new-project`
-- edit composer.json to add name and description
+- Edit composer.json to add name and description

 Details inside the [composer.json](composer.json).

+### GitHub

+You can also the GitHub's button `template` (green on top right) to use this as starter point for your repo.
+[Détails](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

 ## Requirements